BUG-Rating

 List and Description of the 5 Lighting Zones

-• Lighting Zone 0 should be applied to areas in which permanent lighting is not expected and when used, is limited in the amount of lighting and the period of operation.
+• Lighting Zone 0 should be applied to areas in which permanent lighting is not expected, and when used, it is limited in the amount of lighting and the period of operation.
 LZ-0 typically includes undeveloped areas of open space, wilderness parks, and preserves, areas near astronomical observatories, or any other area where the protection of a dark environment is critical.
 A special review should be required for any permanent lighting in this zone.
 Some rural communities may choose to adopt LZ-0 for residential areas.

 • Lighting Zone 1 pertains to areas that desire low ambient lighting levels.
-These typically include single and two-family residential communities, rural town centers, business parks, and other commercial or industrial/ storage areas typically with limited nighttime activity.
+These typically include single and two-family residential communities, rural town centers, business parks, and other commercial or industrial/ storage areas, typically with limited nighttime activity.
 May also include the developed areas in parks and other natural settings.

 • Lighting Zone 2 pertains to areas with moderate ambient lighting levels.
-These typically include multifamily residential uses, institutional residential uses, schools, churches, hospitals, hotels/motels, commercial and/or businesses areas with evening activities embedded in predominately residential areas, neighborhood-serving recreational and playing fields, and/or mixed-use development with a predominance of residential uses.
+These typically include multifamily residential uses, institutional residential uses, schools, churches, hospitals, hotels/motels, commercial and/or business areas with evening activities embedded in predominantly residential areas, neighborhood-serving recreational and playing fields, and/or mixed-use development with a predominance of residential uses.
 Can be used to accommodate a district of outdoor sales or industry in an area otherwise zoned LZ-1.

 • Lighting Zone 3 pertains to areas with moderately high lighting levels.
-These typically include commercial corridors, high-intensity suburban commercial areas, town centers, mixed-use areas, industrial uses and shipping and rail yards with high nighttime activity, high-use recreational and playing fields, regional shopping malls, car dealerships, gas stations, and other nighttime active exterior retail areas.
+These typically include commercial corridors, high-intensity suburban commercial areas, town centers, mixed-use areas, industrial uses, and shipping and rail yards with high nighttime activity, high-use recreational and playing fields, regional shopping malls, car dealerships, gas stations, and other nighttime active exterior retail areas.

 • Lighting Zone 4 pertains to areas with very high ambient lighting levels.
 LZ-4 should only be used for special cases and is not appropriate for most cities.
-LZ-4 may be used for extremely unusual installations such as high-density entertainment districts, and heavy industrial uses.
+LZ-4 may be used for extremely unusual installations such as high-density entertainment districts and heavy industrial uses.

 An Overview of BUG Rating